In order to receive Federal Financial Aid, regulations require that all students make continued

 The Federal Government has established the following Standards for Satisfactory Academic

-By the end of the second academic year (regardless of how many credits the student has
+By the end of the first academic year (regardless of how many credits the student has

 accrued), the student must have a C average or its equivalent.
 The District Financial Aid Office